pfichtner/maedle/README.md

 	public String message = "Message from Mojo!";
 }
 ```
-...and thr rewritten mojo class...
+...and the rewritten mojo class...
 ```
 public class GreeterMojoRewritten {